(03) 5593 2934 | Geelong & Camperdown · Telehealth Australia-wide

 Sensors on the scalp record electrical activity at specific sites.
 Software identifies the EEG features the protocol is targeting — typically based on the patient's qEEG findings — and rewards the brain when it produces them.
 Reward usually means the screen brightens, a tone plays, or a game character moves.
 There's nothing being put into the brain.
 The brain is doing the work; the feedback is the mirror.

 A session is 30–45 minutes.
 We typically run sessions twice a week.
-Most programmes run 20–40 sessions over 3–6 months, with re-examination at the midpoint and conclusion.
+Most programs run 20–40 sessions over 3–6 months, with re-examination at the midpoint and conclusion.

 The evidence base